mourjo/quick-meetings/readme.md

 ## Bug: SQL query to check overlaps is wrong

-This demos the explore-and-shrink method in property based testing - this test fails when the second meeting is overlapping with the first but only if the second meeting starts before and ends after the first:
+This test fails when the second meeting is overlapping with the first but only if the second meeting **starts before** and **ends after** the first - note how the original sample finds a larger time overlap but the shrunk example finds the smallest failing
+case:

 ```
 Shrunk Sample (130 steps)